krahets/hello-algo/docs-en/chapter_array_and_linkedlist/linked_list.md

 ### Deleting a Node

-As illustrated in Figure 4-7, deleting a node from a linked list is also straightforward, **involving only the modification of a single node's reference (pointer)**.
+As shown in the figure, deleting a node from a linked list is also very easy, **involving only the modification of a single node's reference (pointer)**.

 It's important to note that even though node `P` continues to point to `n1` after being deleted, it becomes inaccessible during linked list traversal.
 This effectively means that `P` is no longer a part of the linked list.